 MLS is a microwave remote sensor aboard the Aura satellite, launched in July 2004, and is part of NASA's Earth Observing System.
 Atmospheric CO is retrieved from radiance measurement made in two bands of the 240 GHz radiometer.
 A description of the MLS instrument can be found in Waters et al. (2006) and details on the retrieval can be found in Pumphrey et al. (2007) and Livesey et al. (2008).
-The data used here are version 4.2 (Schwarz et al., 2015), which is described in Livesey et al. (2015).
-These CO profiles cover a pressure range of 215 - 0.0046 hPa (approximately 11 - 86 km) and have a maximum (largest) precision of 11 ppm at the highest (in altitude) pressure level.
+The data used here is version 4.2 (Schwarz et al., 2015), which is described in Livesey et al. (2015).
+These CO profiles cover a pressure range of 215 - 0.0046 hPa and have a maximum (largest) precision of 11 ppm at the highest pressure level.
 For the data used here, the vertical resolution is between 3.8 and 6.2 km, and the horizontal resolution is between 200 and 250 km.
-MLS data presented here are within $\pm 2^{\circ}$ latitude and $\pm 10^{\circ}$ longitude of Kiruna, and have been averaged to produce daily profiles.
+MLS data presented here has been averaged to produce daily profiles.